Stock Sectors - The 11 Sectors of the Stock Market You Need to Know!

 Companies in this sector tend to extract energy commodities, refine the commodity or provide the equipment to do so.
 This includes companies such as ExxonMobil, Chevron, Halliburton, Oneok Inc and others.

-The utilities sector consists of companies that operate in industries such as electric utilities, gas utilities, multi-utilities, water utilities and independent power and renewable electricity producers.
+The utility sector consists of companies that operate in industries such as electric utilities, gas utilities, multi-utilities, water utilities and independent power and renewable electricity producers.

 Companies within this sector tend to provide utilities for buildings and households such as NextEra Energy, Exelon Corp, Duke Energy, American Electric Power and others.